tosolini-marion/tosolini-marion.github.io/_pages/research/eec.md

 → **Publication: Tosolini, M., 'The First Oil Shock and the European Financial Assistance', _Economie & Institutions_, forthcoming.**

-- The New Instrument Mechanism
+- The New Community Instrument